Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Introduction

 Large Vision Language Models (LVLMs) represent a significant advancement in AI, enabling more intuitive interactions between humans and machines by bridging the gap between visual perception and language understanding.
 For instance, LLava \citep{liu2024visual} and GPT-4 \citep{achiam2023gpt} have demonstrated outstanding performance across a wide range of visual tasks.
 LVLMs are being applied in various fields: \citet{tian2024drivevlm} integrate LVLMs into autonomous driving systems to make decisions in driving scenarios, while Med-PaLM, proposed by \citet{tu2024towards}, offers new capabilities for intelligent medical consultations.
 The applications continue to grow.

 However, as LVLMs are increasingly applied, researchers have recently discovered that carefully crafted manipulations of image inputs can easily mislead these models.
-For example, \citet{zhang2024benchmarking} shows that LVLMs' generation is easily misled by adversarial noise.
-Moreover, \citet{liu2024mmsafetybenchbenchmarksafetyevaluation} manipulate images to conduct safety-critical attacks.
-To defend against such attacks, \citet{sun2024safeguarding} and \citet{zhang2024jailguard} reveal that attacked images demonstrate sensitivity to modifications, especially cropping.
+For example, \citet{zhang2024benchmarking} show that LVLMs' generation is easily misled by adversarial noise.
+Moreover, \citet{liu2024mmsafetybenchbenchmarksafetyevaluation} manipulate images to induce harmful outputs, achieving safety-critical attacks.
+To defend against such attacks, \citet{sun2024safeguarding} and \citet{zhang2024jailguard} reveal that attacked images demonstrate sensitivity to modifications, especially cropping, which is highly concise with nearly no deployment cost, effectively eliminates various attacks.
 Building on this insight, \citet{sun2024safeguarding} propose SmoothVLM, which employs majority voting to integrate responses from randomly modified input images, effectively countering these attacks, as illustrated in Figure \ref{fig:pipeline}.
 For normal queries, however, these modifications often result in partial images and significantly distort the image semantics, resulting in compromised voting outcomes.
 This largely reduces the practical effectiveness of these methods.

-Facing the dilemma that using a partial image can prevent attacks but may also severely distort the semantics, we explore how to \textit{collaborate the models' responses to both the partial and full images, avoiding attacks while preserving image semantics for clean inputs}.
-This collaboration is particularly challenging, as responses from both partial and full images can be unreliable.
+Facing the dilemma that using a partial image can prevent attacks, but may also severely distort the semantics, we explore how to \textit{collaborate the models' responses to both the partial and full images, avoiding attacks while preserving image semantics for clean inputs}.
+This collaboration is particularly challenging, as responses from both partial and full images can be unreliable when facing attacks.